WaterBoiledPizza/7tv-bot-for-Discord/README.md

 # 7tv bot for Discord

-Requirements:
+## Set up
 1) Download Python https://www.python.org/downloads/
 - Any version of Python should work, so getting the latest stable version is recommended
 2) Download ImageMagick: https://imagemagick.org/script/download.php
+3) Download the files into a folder you destinated
-3) At the folder, click `setup.bat` to download the required library for the script.
+4) At the folder, click `setup.bat` to download the required library for the script.
    - The libraries required are as follows:
     ```
     - setuptools==57.0.0